Compaq: Ouster of co-founders

 Rosen initiated a 14-hour board meeting, and the directors also interviewed Pfeiffer for several hours without informing Canion.
 At the conclusion, the board was unanimous in picking Pfeiffer over Canion.
-As Canion was popular with company workers, 150 employees staged an impromptu protest with signs stating "We love you, Rod." and taking out a newspaper ad saying "Rod, you are the wind beneath our wings.
+As Canion was popular with company workers, 150 employees staged an impromptu protest with signs stating, "We love you, Rod." and taking out a newspaper ad saying "Rod, you are the wind beneath our wings.
 We love you."
-Canion declined an offer to remain on Compaq's board and was bitter about his ouster as he didn't speak to Rosen for years, although their relationship became cordial again.
+Canion declined an offer to remain on Compaq's board and was bitter about his ouster as he did not speak to Rosen for years, although their relationship became cordial again.
 In 1999, Canion admitted that his ouster was justified, saying "I was burned out.
 I needed to leave.
 He [Rosen] felt I didn't have a strong sense of urgency".
 Two weeks after Canion's ouster, five other senior executives resigned, including remaining company founder James Harris as SVP of Engineering.
 These departures were motivated by an enhanced severance or early retirement, as well as an imminent demotion as their functions were to be shifted to vice presidents.

-Market ascension
+Introduction of Compaq Presario

 Under Pfeiffer's tenure as chief executive, Compaq entered the retail computer market with the Compaq Presario as one of the first manufacturers in the mid-1990s to market a sub-$1000 PC.
-In order to maintain the prices it wanted, Compaq became the first first-tier computer manufacturer to utilize CPUs from AMD and Cyrix.
+In order to maintain the prices it wanted, Compaq became the first first-tier computer manufacturer to utilise CPUs from AMD and Cyrix.
 The two price wars resulting from Compaq's actions ultimately drove numerous competitors from the market, such as Packard Bell and AST Research.
 From third place in 1993, Compaq had overtaken Apple Computer and even surpassed IBM as the top PC manufacturer in 1994, as both IBM and Apple were struggling considerably during that time.
 Compaq's inventory and gross margins were better than that of its rivals which enabled it to wage the price wars.
+Fortune noted in February 1996 that $1,000 invested in Compaq ten years earlier would be worth $22,000 by then, compared to $2,900 in Apple.

-Compaq had decided to make a foray into printers in 1989, and the first models were released to positive reviews in 1992.
+Compaq decided to make a foray into printers in 1989, and the first models were released to positive reviews in 1992.
 However, Pfeiffer saw that the prospects of taking on market leader Hewlett-Packard (who had 60% market share) was tough, as that would force Compaq to devote more funds and people to that project than originally budgeted.
 Compaq ended up selling the printer business to Xerox and took a charge of $50 million.